optune/wordpress-gig-calendar/README.txt

 1. There is now a new item in your admin menu: "Optune Gigs".
 Go there to configure the plugin.
 1. Enter your artist handle in the field "Your Optune Username"
 1. Choose the status that the auto-generated post will have.
 If you choose "publish", new gigs/posts are published automatically.
 1. Choose the type of post.
-If you choose "gig", new gigs will not show up as posts, but are in the database to be displayd with the `[gig-calendar]` shortcode.
+If you choose "gig", new gigs will not show up as posts, but are in the database to be displayd with the `[optune-gig-calendar]` shortcode.

 == Frequently Asked Questions ==